MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/expand-teams-across-your-org/healthcare/dstu2-interface.md

 ## <a name="allergyintolerance"></a>AllergyIntolerance

-Questi sono i campi obbligatori minimi, che sono un sottoinsieme del profilo Disarginamentoargia Argonaut:
+Questi sono i campi obbligatori minimi, che sono un sottoinsieme del profilo DisarginamentoArgirgia di Argonaut:These are the minimum required fields, which are a subset of the Argonaut AllergyIntolerance profile:

  - Code.Text
  - Code.Coding[0].
 Visualizzazione